FRC-3637-Daleks/dalek_laser/README.md

 You will run out of space often if you enable this.

+### web_dashboard

+This service is a simple web-based ROS viewer node that allows for quickly seeing the state of the system (as well as the camera image) very rapidly.

+The web dashboard can be accessed at the robot URL on port 5803 (`http://10.36.37.12:5803`)

 ### filebrowser

 This service is a simple service to access the above bag files for quick download and deletion.